zabealbe/can-cicd/README.md

 }
 ```

-The complete syntax describes the flatbuffers enum type name and the actual field name.
+The complete syntax describes the enum type name and the actual field name.
 Enum name must start with an Uppercase letter and may contain lowercase letters,
 numbers and "_".
 Enum type name and field name must be separated by ": ".\